p4wnsolo/p4wnsolo-joyterm/README.md

 ![Output](/images/p4wnsolo-joyterm-output.jpg "Terminal.py - Joyterm output")

+## What is `p4wnsolo-joyterm`?
-This is a small collection of a few scripts I put together to enable Terminal functionality on Raspberry Pi with OLED screen (especially P4wnP1).
+P4wnSolo-joyterm (aka joyterm) is just a few scripts I put together to enable *Terminal* functionality on Raspberry Pi with OLED screen (especially P4wnP1).

 It is assumed that you already got your OLED screen working *before* trying p4wnsolo-joyterm (see [SH1106 on Github](https://github.com/pimoroni/sh1106-python)).